 \section{Introduction}

-The product formula of the real multiple Wiener-It\^{o} integrals is well known.
-Using this formula there are many interesting findings such as the \"{U}st\"{u}nel-Zakai independent criterion \cite{klb,uzk} for two multiple Wiener-It\^{o} integrals, the Nourdin-Rosi\'{n}ski asymptotic moment-independent criterion between blocks consisting of multiple Wiener-It\^{o} integrals \cite{nr} and the forth moment theorem (or say: Nualart-Peccati criterion) of a normalized sequence of real multiple Wiener-It\^{o} integrals in a fixed Wiener chaos \cite{np,NuaPec}.
+The product formula of real multiple Wiener-It\^{o} integrals is well known.
+Using this formula there are many interesting findings such as \"{U}st\"{u}nel-Zakai independence criterion \cite{klb,uzk} for two multiple Wiener-It\^{o} integrals, Nourdin-Rosi\'{n}ski asymptotic moment-independence criterion between blocks consisting of multiple Wiener-It\^{o} integrals \cite{nr} and Fourth Moment Theorem (or say: Nualart-Peccati criterion) of a normalized sequence of real multiple Wiener-It\^{o} integrals in a fixed Wiener chaos \cite{np,NuaPec}.

-Both the real multiple Wiener-It\^{o} integrals and the complex multiple Wiener-It\^{o} integrals (please refer to \cite{ito} or see Section~\ref{plr} below) were established by It\^{o} K. almost at the same time \cite{ito2,ito}.
+Both real multiple Wiener-It\^{o} integrals and complex multiple Wiener-It\^{o} integrals (see \cite{ito} or Section~\ref{plr} below) were established by It\^{o} K. almost at the same time \cite{ito2,ito}.
 However, the product formula of complex multiple Wiener-It\^{o} integrals is still unknown up to now as far as we know.
+The key aim of this paper is to answer this question (see Theorem~\ref{pdt fml}).
+As far as we know, there exist at least three different approaches to prove the product formula.
+In this paper, we adopt the most simple one by using the relationship between complex multiple Wiener-It\^{o} integrals and complex Hermite polynomials given by It\^{o} \cite{ito}.

-The principle aim of this paper is to answer this question (see Theorem~\ref{pdt fml}).
-As applications, we will show the \"{U}st\"{u}nel-Zakai independent criterion, i.e., a necessary and sufficient condition on the pair of kernels $(f,g)$ is derived under which the complex multiple Wiener-It\^{o} integrals $I_{a,b}(f),\,I_{c,d}(g)$ are independent (see Theorem~\ref{thm2}).
-We will also show the Nourdin-Rosi\'{n}ski asymptotic moment-independent criterion and joint convergence criterion for d-dimensional vectors consisting of complex multiple Wiener-It\^{o} integrals (see Theorem~\ref{thm3}, Corollary~\ref{cor4}).
+As applications, we will show \"{U}st\"{u}nel-Zakai independence criterion, i.e., a necessary and sufficient condition on the pair of kernels $(f,g)$ is derived under which the complex multiple Wiener-It\^{o} integrals $I_{a,b}(f),\,I_{c,d}(g)$ are independent (see Theorem~\ref{thm2}).
+In the finial, by using the connection between real Wiener-It\^{o} integrals and complex Wiener-It\^{o} integrals \cite[Theorem 3.3]{cl2}, we list two related results as an appendix: Nourdin-Rosi\'{n}ski asymptotic moment-independence criterion and joint convergence criterion for d-dimensional vectors consisting of complex multiple Wiener-It\^{o} integrals (see Theorem~\ref{thm3}, Corollary~\ref{cor4}).